EU prepares rules for tackling failed financial firms outside banking

 EU financial services commissioner Jonathan Hill told Reuters in an interview that he would shortly set out a system specifically for dealing with failed clearing houses ahead of a draft law due to be completed later in the year.

-He said the issue had become pressing due to reforms to make the $700 trillion derivatives market safer by channelling these financial instruments through clearers, third party organisations that ensure derivatives trades are completed even if one side of the deal goes bust.
+He said the issue had become pressing due to reforms to make the $700 trillion derivatives market safer by channeling these financial instruments through clearers, third party organizations that ensure derivatives trades are completed even if one side of the deal goes bust.

-Clearing houses like Eurex Clearing and LCH.Clearnet are set to grow significantly, thus posing risks to financial stability if they collapsed.
+Clearing houses like Eurex Clearing (DB1Gn.DE) and LCH.Clearnet (LSE.L) are set to grow significantly, thus posing risks to financial stability if they collapsed.

 “Previous reforms have introduced greater transparency and concentrated risk in clearing houses and therefore we need to think more carefully how you would resolve them,” Hill said.